-First, I cut a 16 inch length and a 9 inch length from the 1X2 board.
+First, I cut a 16-inch length and a 9-inch length from the 1X2 board.
 The longer piece would become the french cleat, the other would just add stability to the bottom of the art.

-To make the french cleat, I ripped (cut lengthwise) the 16 inch pieces at a 45 degree angle using a band saw.
+To make the french cleat, I ripped (cut lengthwise) the 16-inch pieces at a 45-degree angle using a band saw.
 There are other types of saws you can use to cut at an angle, my band saw is just my favorite saw.

 I glued the half of the ripped board onto the art piece with liquid nails.
-It’s very important that the smaller side of the wood is glued on, which feels very backwards.
-I have to admit, that I held it up and tested it a few times to make sure I was glueing the right side.
+It’s very important that the smaller side of the wood is glued on, which feels very backward.
+I have to admit, that I held it up and tested it a few times to make sure I was gluing the right side.
 I needed the larger side of the board to stick out and hook on the other half of the board.

 Then I attached the other half of the board to the wall with screws and wall anchors.
 Again, it’s important that the small side of the board is attached to the wall.
 Now both boards (on the art and on the wall) will hook onto each other, holding the artwork securely in place.

-I countersunk the screws into the wood, so they wouldn’t stick out into the art piece.
+I countersank the screws into the wood, so they wouldn’t stick out into the art piece.
 Again, I think I tested it like five different times before I screwed it on just to be sure I was hanging it the right way.

 I used liquid nails to glue the 9-inch board onto the bottom back of the art piece.
 This was just to keep the bottom even with the top when it hangs.